 Best IPA: Spiegelau IPA Glass

 Most everyone in the beer world agrees that Spiegelau sets the standard for beer glassware.
-This German glassware company has been a leader in the industry for decades and its beer glasses have racked up design accolades from the German Design and Red Dot Awards.
+This German glassware company has been a leader in the industry for decades, and its beer glasses have racked up design accolades from the German Design and Red Dot Awards.

-Made of lightweight, non-leaded crystal, Spiegelau’s 18-ounce glasses were designed by two beer masters (Dogfish Head’s Sam Calagione and Sierra Nevada’s Ken Grossman) to perfectly amplify the flavors of an IPA.
+Made of lightweight and non-leaded crystal, Spiegelau’s 18-ounce glasses were designed by two beer masters (Dogfish Head’s Sam Calagione and Sierra Nevada’s Ken Grossman) to perfectly amplify the flavors of an IPA.
 “It was tested, engineered, and proven to be a great glass for drinking any aromatic beer, but especially IPAs,” explains Bisch.
 “As you pour the beer into your mouth, its ridged, narrow bottom agitates the beer while simultaneously releasing carbonation (and therefore aromas)."
-He also adds, "While the glass sits upright, the etched logo on the inner base provides a nucleation point for the CO2 to release upward, creating a denser, thicker head that captures aromas.”
+He adds, "While the glass sits upright, the etched logo on the inner base provides a nucleation point for the CO2 to release upward, creating a denser, thicker head that captures aromas.”

 Best Classic: Restaurantware Imperial Nonic Pint Glass

 Compatible with many styles

 As for his all-time favorite beer glass, Bisch points to the 20-ounce imperial nonic pint glass.
 “I tend to gravitate to this glass because it's compatible with many different beer styles such as English Milds, IPAs, lagers, etc." He says, "Its wide mouth allows for an easier flow of low ABV, sessionable beers."